 Absences: To receive the best experience and get the most out of your class, attendance at all classes is important as there are no provisions for make-up sessions for missed classes.

-Instructors: Section A - Charlene Poisel; Section B - Jennifer Siegel
+Instructors: Section A - Charlene Poisel; Section B - Wah Tran (an NC State student);

 Would you like to learn how to work on the pottery wheel?
 This class covers the fundamentals of throwing basic forms: wedging, centering, pulling & shaping walls to make cylinder forms, mugs, bowls and vases.
-You then will learn to trim and glaze to create finished pots.
+You then will learn to trim and glaze your pots.
 Practice time outside of class is strongly suggested to develop throwing skills.
 Supply fee includes one 25# bag of clay.

 I = $50